CommHIT25

 Pre-Symposium (December 4)

-We’re focusing on agile care delivery models in communities and workforce development.
-Are you a First Responder; Nurse; Health Entity, Government , or Community Organization Leader?
+At the Pre-Symposium, we’re focusing on agile care delivery models in communities and workforce development.
+Are you a First Responder, Nurse, Health Entity, Government, or Community Organization Leader?
 Do you support these individuals or organizations?
 If “yes!,” this day is perfect for you.
 Join us!
+Learn more here!

 Keynote Speaker